Home page, CV,

 , A few words about UTEP,

 Office Hours and Appointments

-My "drop in" office hours are on Mondays and
+My "drop in" office hours are on

 Even if you want to meet with me during office hours, I encourage you